pkgeo-org/hydeout/_posts/2018-04-26-VectorTileWorkshop-MacOS.md

 * Search for Tippecanoe on [Docker Hub](https://hub.docker.com/)
 * Select the [jskeates/tippecanoe repository](https://hub.docker.com/r/jskeates/tippecanoe/)
 * Copy the appropriate command from the *Docker Pull Command* section of the page
-* Paste it at the Terminal promp, and hit enter to run it
+* Paste it at the Terminal prompt, and hit enter to run it

 	`docker pull jskeates/tippecanoe`